• Skip to primary navigation

 Transform Your Holiday Dance Recital From Predictable to Profitable, Part 3

-Last updated on February 3, 2021 by Sozo Staff Leave a Comment
+Last updated on June 8, 2026 by The Studio Guide Staff Leave a Comment

 Along with the revenue you generate from the ticket sales and the add-on items themselves (see Parts 1 & 2), another way you can make your next holiday recital profitable is to use it to gain exposure for your studio.
 One of the benefits of using online ticketing for your holiday dance recital is that it gives you a chance to reach out to new potential students and their families without spending extra money on advertising.
 Here are several ways you could take advantage of this opportunity: